KasperOnFire/ImpossibleTechnology/Assignment4/readme.md

 ```

 Clone from git repository and run the project from command promt with the command line:

 python run.py

 Or by opening the run file in your chosen environment and running the file.

-Or run.py file contains a webget that downloads the dataset upon running the file.
+Our run.py file contains a webget that downloads the dataset upon running the file.

 ### Images